-When deciding to join ABROADER, all members of ABROADER agree to abide by the Code of Practice set out in this document.
-This Code of Practice is in place to ensure the safety and well-being of the participants, Host Organizations, the local communities and ABROADER.
-Overall, we would like to ensure a meaningful and rewarding experience for all stakeholders.
+When deciding to join ABROADER’s programs, all members of ABROADER agree to abide by the Code of Practice set out in this document.
+This Code of Practice is in place to ensure the safety and well-being of the intern, Host Organizations, the local communities, and ABROADER.
+Overall, we would like to ensure a meaningful and rewarding internship experience for all stakeholders.

-ABROADER is an equal opportunity organization and does not discriminate on any basis race, color, creed, gender or sexuality, ideology, religion, economic status, age, or ethnic background.
-With the aim to be distinguished by the hallmarks of integrity, idealism, and commitment to the common good, ABROADER expects that the members should conduct themselves in a manner that is responsible, professional, respectful, and supportive of the rights of others.
+ABROADER is an equal opportunity organization and does not discriminate on any basis—race, color, creed, gender or sexuality, ideology, religion, economic status, age, or ethnic background.
+With the aim of being distinguished by the hallmarks of integrity, idealism, and commitment to the common good, ABROADER expects that the members conduct themselves in a manner that is responsible, professional, respectful, and supportive of the rights of others.

 Members within ABROADER should be committed to continual thought and periodic evaluation of the extent to which ABROADER meets and fulfills the ethical standards outlined in this Code of Practice as part of their commitment to ABROADER’s mission.

-Violation of any of the following policies can lead to a termination at ABROADER.
+Violation of any of the following policies can lead to termination at ABROADER.

 We at ABROADER want to make sure that our program is a safe trip for participants.
 Our top priorities are the health, well-being, and safety of the participants.
 An individual’s interests take a back seat to the participant’s safety.

-At ABROADER, we are taken care of health and safety as much as our families do.
-Each member is provided health insurance to make sure that we can work and experience fully and at the same time stay healthy.
+At ABROADER, we take care of health and safety as much as our families do.
+Each member is provided health insurance to make sure that we can work and experience fully and, at the same time stay healthy.
 All members must adhere to the Health and Safety rules set forth by the local government in which they reside.
 All ABROADER staff are required to take First Aid training.

 Members of ABROADER are not allowed to consume alcohol, use drugs, or break any other laws in Vietnam.
-Irresponsible drinking, gambling, fighting, swearing, and similar unprofessional activities are strictly prohibited during the time of the program, such as working hours and whenever going out with participants.
+Irresponsible drinking, gambling, fighting, swearing, and similar unprofessional activities are strictly prohibited during the program, such as during working hours, and whenever going out with participants during the program.

 2. Abide and respect the local law